jrheard/blog/python/blackjack.md

 "Representing" something means "getting it out of your head and into a computer program."
 In this example, I took the nebulous concept of \<a five of diamonds card\> and turned it into \<a list with two things in it; the first thing is a number that represents the card's value, and the second thing is a string that represents the card's suit\>.
 This is important because Python doesn't really know what you mean when you say "a five of diamonds card", but it *does* understand `[5, "diamonds"]`.

 There are a lot of different ways to represent a five of diamonds in a Python program.
 If you know how to use dicts, classes, or tuples, feel free to use any of those instead.
 If you don't know what those are yet, don't worry: a two-item list is just as good as those other things.
 All that matters is that you choose *some* way of representing playing cards in your Python program.
-A two-item list works great.
+A two-item list of `[value, suit]` works great.

 Representing a Deck
 -------------------